 Grasses that have adapted to the seasonal drying of Fish Lake quickly transformed the lake into a lush meadow.
 The local Hackleman trout population has adapted to this seasonal disappearance of their lake home.
 When the temperature of the lake starts to rise, the trout head upstream into the creek where they wait for the arrival of winter and the lake's return.

 Topics.
 This historical marker is listed in this topic list: Notable Places.

 Location.
 Touch for map.
 Marker is in this post office area: Sisters OR 97759, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
 Time Traveler (within shouting distance of this marker); Pioneer Mailman (approx. 13.3 miles away); Wisely Reasoned (approx. 14 miles away); A Fittin' Tribute (approx. 14 miles away); Dee Wright Observatory (approx. 14 miles away); Old Wagon Road (approx. 14 miles away); Scott Road (approx. 14.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 28, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 302 times since then and 23 times this year.
+It was originally submitted on December 28, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 340 times since then and 4 times this year.
 Photos: 1, 2. submitted on December 21, 2012, by Duane Hall of Abilene, Texas.
 3. submitted on December 28, 2013, by Duane Hall of Abilene, Texas.

 Editor’s want-list for this marker.
 Wide-view photo of marker and its surroundings. • Can you help?